-The Casablanca release does not include any Network Slicing functionality yet, but rather lays the foundation for subsequent releases by kicking off modeling work; nevertheless, this section is included for completeness.
+The Dublin release does not end-to-end Network Slicing functionality yet, but rather lays the foundation for subsequent releases including modeling and PoC activities.

 As discussed above, different 5G services require different latency, reliability, availability, mobility, bandwidth, and cost requirements.
 End-to-end network slicing as defined by 3GPP provides specifications for creating efficient multiple logical networks using common network infrastructure that can meet requirements for each of the services.
 Over subsequent releases, ONAP will support the complete orchestration and lifecycle management of such 5G E2E network slicing.
 To accomplish this, ONAP will need to support slice design, orchestration, configuration, automatic re-configuration due to requirement or condition changes, transport network configuration, and vEPC configuration.